Stewart Yetton

-Stewart David Yetton (born 27 July 1985) is an English footballer who plays as a striker for, and is assistant-manager at, Southern League Premier South side Truro City.
+Stewart David Yetton (born 27 July 1985) is an English footballer who plays as a striker for, and is assistant-manager at, National League side Truro City.

 Career

 Early career

 Born in Plymouth, Devon, Yetton began his career at Plymouth Argyle in 2003, but found his chances in the first team were limited.
 After a trial with St Mirren and a month-long loan spell at Weymouth, in which his only appearance was as a substitute in the 3–0 win over St Albans City on 13 November 2004, he moved to Tiverton Town on 11 February 2005.
 He scored twice on his debut in a 2–0 win at Cirencester Town the following day, and scored ten goals in league and cup during his time at the Devon club.

 Truro City

 Yetton moved to Truro City late in 2005, with the club then in the South Western League.
 He proved to be a prolific goalscorer with 200 goals in all competitions by February 2010 as City progressed through the Western League and the Southern League.
 These included 72 goals during the 2006–07 season (a club record), and six goals in the 8–5 victory over Radstock Town in 2007–08.

 Stewart Yetton went on a month's loan at Ivybridge Town at the start of the 2009–10 season for one month to regain fitness from his shoulder injury, scoring four goals in three games.
 On his first match back from his loan, in the FA Cup Third Qualifying Round, Yetton scored the equaliser for Truro against Mangotsfield United in the 90th minute to earn a replay.

 On 20 February 2010, Yetton scored his 200th league goal for Truro City, a late goal against Bedford Town.
 His total number of goals at that point was greater than the number of games he had played in the league, and he is the record goalscorer at the club.

 After five months on the sidelines with a knee injury during the 2012–13 season, Yetton returned to the Truro squad and scored three goals in three games, although the club were relegated from the Conference South.
 However, his career at Truro was ended after a training ground incident on 18 April 2013, in which City defender Ben Gerring suffered a broken jaw.
 Yetton was initially suspended until the end of the season, and was linked with a return to Weymouth.
 In nearly eight years at Truro, he scored 226 goals in 315 league and cup appearances, also scoring in his last game, a 2–1 win at A.F.C.
 Hornchurch on 13 April.
 He became a free agent on 2 May and signed for the Terras on 4 May.